readrawhex/aslicer/README.md

 myself some time.
 This script should be able to process whatever filetypes `ffmpeg` supports, according to `pydub` documentation.

+Install can be done by running `pipx install .`.

 ```bash
 usage: python3 aslicer.py [options] sample1 sample2 ...
 -h/--help		display this help message